-Output 2: Applications Adjudicated with in the turn-around time 13.Indicator title Percentage of decisions and orders issued within 40 working days after the final date of the hearing.
-14.Short definition Percentage of cases resolved within 40 days after the final hearing date or final submission by parties, whichever is applicable.
+Output 1: Applications Adjudicated w 1.
+Indicator title Percentage of decisions and orders issued within 40 working days after the final date of the hearing.
+2. Short definition Percentage of cases resolved within 40 days after the final hearing date or final submission by parties, whichever is applicable.
 Final hearing date refers to the last date of hearing of a matter of a Tribunal sitting or the last date of submission of documentation requested by the Tribunal Member at the final hearing.
-Days refer to working days excluding weekends, public holidays and A.F.
-Divining and divining automatic days on which CT is officially closed.
-15.Purpose/importance The entity shows its efficiency and effectiveness in managing cases and 16.Source/collection of data the turnaround times to revert to the applicants after the date of hearing.
-16.Source/collection of data Electronic case management system report or Excel spread sheet and reports which reflect date received, date of final hearing, date finalized and date of issuing order/decision 17.Method of calculation The number of decisions and orders issued within 40 working days after 17.Metriod of calculation the last hearing date divided by the total number of hearings concluded and multiply by hundred.
+Days refer to working days excluding weekends, public holidays and days on which CT is officially closed.
+3. Purpose/importance The entity shows its efficiency and effectiveness in managing cases and the turnaround times to revert to the applicants after the date of hearing.
+4. Source/collection of Electronic case management system report or Excel spread sheet and data reports which reflect date received, date of final hearing, date finalized and date of issuing order/decision 5.
+Method of calculation The number of decisions and orders issued within 40 working days after the last hearing date divided by the total number of hearings concluded and multiply by hundred.
 The number of hearings concluded where the 40 working days of issuing a decision or order fall outside the reporting period will not be calculated.
 The number of decisions or orders issued after the 40 working days after the last day of the hearing will not be counted as percentage achieved but will be counted as total number of hearings concluded.
-18.Data limitations Incorrect capturing of data 19.Type of indicator Quantity - output 20.Calculation type Cumulative - it is calculated on a quarterly basis to obtain the annual target 21.Reporting cycle Monthly 22.New indicator No - continuous from the previous financial year 23.Desired performance Target - performance 90% - 95% 24.Indicator responsibility Manager: Registry
+6. Data limitations Incorrect capturing of data 7.
+Type of indicator Quantity - output 8.
+Calculation type Cumulative - it is calculated on a quarterly basis to obtain the annual target 9.
+Reporting cycle Monthly 10.New indicator No - continuous from the previous financial year 11.Desired performance Target - performance 90% - 95% 12.Indicator responsibility Manager: Registry